hongzeyu0319/hongzeyu0319.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD Candidate in ECE department at the University of Michigan, co-advised by [Prof. Yun Jiang](https://medicine.umich.edu/dept/radiology/yun-jiang-phd) and [Prof. Jeffrey A. Fessler](https://web.eecs.umich.edu/~fessler/).
-My current research focuses on accelerated MRI reconstruction using self‑supervised deep learning methods.
-I’m also interested in quantitative MRI, sampling‑trajectory optimization, and more generally other inverse problems in signal processing.
-Outside of research, I enjoy (gravel) cycling, tennis, and road trips.
+My research focuses on optimization and machine learning for inverse problems in medical imaging, with an emphasis on accelerated and quantitative MRI.
+In particular, I work on implicit neural representation and score-basedd diffusion models that combine MRI physics with deep learning priors.
+Outside of research, I enjoy (gravel) cycling, tennis, and photography.
 ### News

 {% for item in site.data.news %}